mythril-forge/homebrew-classes/cleric/cleric-channel-divinity.md

 ### Channel Divinity: Turn Undead
 As an action, you present your holy symbol and speak a prayer censuring the undead.
-Each undead that can see or hear you within 30 feet of you must make a Wisdom saving throw.
+Each undead that can see or hear you within 30 feet of you must make a Wisdom Saving Throw.
-If the creature fails its saving throw, it is turned for 1 minute or until it faces a malevolent action.
+If the creature fails its Saving Throw, it is turned for 1 minute or until it faces a malevolent action.

 A turned creature must spend its turns trying to move as far away from you as it can, and it can't willingly move to a space within 30 feet of you.
 It also can't take reactions.